When Church Programs Quench The Holy Spirit

 1st Corinthians 11 gives instructions for communion, which was the central part of an early church gathering and was a meal in which people reclined at the table together.
 The Holy Spirit values relationships and his power flows in that context.
 Do we value and prioritize what the Holy Spirit values?
 I hear from people all over the world who say they want communion but they can’t find it because the churches are all programs.

 I met a guy whose wife suffered from fibromyalgia for years.
 He told me that he felt hurt because his mom was always in church when he was a child and never had time for her kids.
-He said he couldn’t imagine what it would be like to be with Jesus and see those miracles.
+He said he couldn’t imagine what it would be like to be with Jesus and see the miracles Jesus did.
 I said, “I live it.
 I’ve been watching Jesus do miracles for years.
 Why don’t we meet and pray for your wife together?”
 We met briefly last Wednesday.
 I asked him to put his hand on her belly.
 I held her hand and prayed to release God’s glory.
 In a few minutes, she was sobbing.
 “I don’t feel any pain.
 My foot never stops hurting, and it’s gone.”
 He messaged me a few days later and said she never had pain since.

 Relationships are central to God’s instructions for a Christian meeting, but I keep hearing people who have trouble finding relationships in the middle of so many church services and religious programs.
 They go to church and come back feeling lonely.
 Some feel that their parents were so involved in the church that they didn’t have time for them.
 My new friend grew up in church.
 He felt that it pulled his family apart rather than bringing them together, and he couldn’t imagine seeing Jesus heal someone.
 Religious programs had replaced relationships, and had also replaced power.